GatlingX/hackbot_ci/README.md

 Option `generate_issues` is optional.
 When enabled, the action will create issues in the specified repository.
 Option `issues_repo` is optional.
 It is used to specify the repository to create issues in and is required when `generate_issues` is `true`.

-### Consequent steps
+### Subsequent steps
-In concequent steps, the results can be accessed using the `results` output or the `output` file.
+In subsequent steps, the results can be accessed using the `results` output or the `output` file.
 ```yaml
 ${{ steps.test-action.outputs.results }}"
 ```